awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [skeletor-syntax ★12](https://github.com/ramonmcros/skeletor-syntax) - Theme collection for Atom, Prism and Zsh inspired by Skeletor from He-Man and the Masters of the Universe.
 * [slimline ★15](https://github.com/mgee/slimline) - Minimal, fast and elegant ZSH prompt.
 Displays the right information at the right time.
 * [smiley ★4 ⏳3Y](https://github.com/gsamokovarov/smiley.zsh-theme) - A prompt with happy and sad faces.
-* [sobole ★3](https://github.com/sobolevn/sobole-zsh-theme) - A minimalistic zsh theme.
-Works well on a light background.
+* [sobole ★3](https://github.com/sobolevn/sobole-zsh-theme) - A minimalistic zsh theme inspired by the old-fashioned hobbies.
+No verbose gimmicks, no emoji, no fidget spinners, and no other visual noise.
 * [solarized-powerline ★5](https://github.com/houjunchen/solarized-powerline) - Solarized powerline-style theme for zsh.
 * [solarizsh ★3 ⏳5Y](https://github.com/paddykontschak/Solarizsh) - Color fix for robbyrussell's oh-my-zsh theme to work with [Solarized](http://ethanschoonover.com/solarized).
 * [spaceship ★1316](https://github.com/denysdovhan/spaceship-zsh-theme) - A zsh theme with git, nvm, rvm/rbenv/chruby, python, ssh and other useful indicators.